dabana/VuePress-KCJsummercamp/docs/day2.md

 Throughout the week, teams of pirate are granted "coins" for their success in the various games.

-> Authors: D.Banville and B.Ferragut
+> Authors: B.Ferragut and D.Banville - June 2018

+© 2012 - 2018 Kids Code Jeunesse | All Right Reserved